BluEye-Robotics/blueye.sdk/docs/logs/log-file-format.md

 # Log file format
-The log files from the Blueye Pioneer are in essence a recording of the data that is published over UDP stored as a comma-separated-value (CSV) file.
+The log files from the Blueye drones are in essence a recording of the data that is published over UDP stored as a comma-separated-value (CSV) file.

 The rest of this page documents the most useful fields of the log files.
 The column